Skip to content

 Rough benchmarks

-These bands map overall scores to approximate positions in the cohort, using percentile anchors from recent sittings.
+These bands map overall scores to approximate positions in the cohort, using our in-house percentile approximation (ACER publishes no official percentile table).
 Exact figures shift a little each sitting, so treat them as goal-setting anchors, not official cut-offs.

 73